-Why don’t you try? : Try some new foods within your diet
+Why don\’t you try? : Incorporate new foods into your diet by eating seasonally.

 One great way to introduce some new foods to your diet is to try eating seasonally – not only will this help keep your cooking varied throughout the year, but it can help save money on your groceries and keep your meals fresh, flavourful and nutritious!